vampdevice/CS3354_Project2/README.md

 This Project was created for CS 3354.
-Authors: Sebastian Zeidler, Juluissa Elias, and Damian Barrera.
+Authors: Sebastian Zeidler, Juluissa Elias, Damian Barrera, and Dr. Ted Lehr.

 In this project, we were tasked with adding multiple menus and fixing the shooting pattern in a provided Galaga-style game.
 Our group added the music menu, shooter/invader image menus, and the bullet menu.